 05. Create a script to direct the conversation

-If you're really nervous, create a document that lists key information about the client, points you want to discuss, questions you want to ask, and answers to common questions.
-You may not even use this document much when you're on the call, but it's comforting to know that there are talking-points in front of you if you get stuck.
+If you're really nervous, create a document that lists key information about the client, points you want to discuss, questions you want to ask, and answers to common questions you receive.
+You may not even use this document when you're on the call, but it's comforting to know it's there if you need it.

 06. Be friendly, helpful and nice